England, Wales and Northern Ireland aerial photography

 Dutch Topographical Service: In addition to their own aerial photography, the Dutch Topographical Service holds Allied aerial photography (mainly of The Netherlands) from the Second World War.

-Geoscience Australia: The Australian Government provides online access to its catalogue of flight line diagrams for aerial photography of Australia, Tonga and several small Pacific island groups.
+Geoscience Australia: The Australian Government provides online access to its catalogue of flight line diagrams for aerial photography of Australia, Tonga and several Pacific island groups.

 The Italian National Collection of Aerial Photography: This collection contains Allied / Axis aerial photography from the Second World War.

-Imperial War Museum: The Photograph Archive at the Imperial War Musuem holds the largest collection of British aerial photography from the First World War.
+Imperial War Museum: The Photograph Archive at the Imperial War Museum holds the largest collection of British aerial photography from the First World War.
 It also holds selected aerial photography from the Second World War onwards.

 Lantmäteriet: The national mapping agency of Sweden holds aerial photography of the country from the late 1920's onwards.